rayploski/gcp-demo-ai/README.md

-# Deploy a production ready GenAI app in less than 30 minutes
+# Deploy a production ready GenAI app in less than 30 minutes with Terraform

 Here is a jump start solution of how to build a basic chatbot API that: